malandrew/guides/dev/2014-04-09-render-tree.md

 The Famo.us Render Tree
 =======================

 One of the first things to notice about Famo.us is how little we expose HTML and the DOM to the developer.
-Interacting with the DOM is riddled with performance issues.
-Famo.us abstracts away DOM management by maintaining a representation of it in JavaScript called the Render Tree.
+Because XML (and by extension HTML) only supports two types, strings and children, interacting with the DOM is riddled with performance issues.
+To manage these extremely inefficient interactions with the DOM that developers do everyday in other frameworks, Famo.us abstracts away DOM management entirely by maintaining a representation of it in JavaScript that we call the Render Tree.

-If you inspect a website running Famo.us, you'll notice the DOM is very flat: most elements are siblings of one another.
-Inspect any other website, and you'll see the DOM is highly nested.
-Famo.us takes a radically different approach to HTML from a conventional website.
-We keep the structure of HTML in JavaScript, and to us, HTML is more like a list of things to draw to the screen than the source of truth of a website.
+When Tim Berners-Lee designed HTML, he designed a language for describing hypertext documents with hyperlinks.
+This worked great for years until [CGI][cgi] scripts and then later AJAX came along and people started using HTML not only for documents but to describe crude applications.
+Over time the original purpose of the DOM was butchered until it devolved into TABLE hell into DIV hell.
+Increasingly HTML was used to describe anything but a document.
+At best, the notion of documents were still there, but were buried in many nested layers of DOM elements with little to no semantic meaning.

+The crux of the problem was that the original HTML specification defined a 1-to-1 relationship between the window object and the document contained therein.
+This problem was magnified by AJAX, because website designers were not satisfied with only displaying one document at a time.
+Sometimes they wanted to display many documents.
+Take Twitter or the Facebook Wall.
+Each tweet is essentially a document and Twitter displays many tweets at a time.
+The same goes for Facebook.
+Each story is essentially a document in a neverending stream of documents.

+TABLE hell and then DIV hell is how web developers dealt with the problem of turning a medium designed to support 1-to-1 relationship into one that supported a relationship of one window object to many documents.
+If you were to inspect any reasonable complex website/webapp today, you'd see massively nested structures, most of which is used to for presentational purposes instead of the original semantic goals Tim Berners Lee and others at the W3C had in mind.
+To change these nested structures, you need to perform many operations on the DOM, and since manipulating DOM is incredibly inefficient, any approach that requires all these DOM interactions is doomed to be slow.

-Developers are used to nesting HTML elements because that's *the* way to get relative positioning, event bubbling, and semantic structure.
-However, there is a cost to each of these: relative positioning causes slow page reflows on animating content; event bubbling is expensive when event propagation is not carefully managed; and semantic structure is not well separated from visual rendering in HTML.
+Developers basically nested HTML elements because that was *the* way to get relative positioning, event bubbling, and semantic structure.
+However, there is a cost to each of all this complexity: relative positioning causes slow page reflows on animating content; event bubbling is expensive when event propagation is not carefully managed; and semantic structure is not well separated from visual rendering in HTML.

+If you were to inspect a website built with Famo.us, you'll notice a very different approach to managing the DOM.
+Instead of heavily nested DOM, you'll instead see an extremely flat DOM with only as many DOM elements as is necessary to move documents around the page.
+We call the DOM elements that hold these mini documents (like a tweet or Facebook story) surfaces.
+If you're coming from iOS, you may already be familiar with a similar concept, which CoreAnimation calls a Layer.

+Because the Famo.us Render Tree takes an altogether different approach that minimizes presentational DOM interactions, it is able to eliminate unnecessary DOM interactions that can quickly bring the interface of a site to a crawl.

+At first glance, an HTML purist may think "but what about the semantic value of the DOM?!?!".
+Don't worry, because Famo.us surfaces can still host regular semantic HTML, you don't lose anything relative to what everyone was already doing with all those nested DIVs.
+In a way, Famo.us is a windowing system for documents or even mini-apps that themselves contain documents or interactive controls.
+Basically,

+Because Famo.us keeps the structure of an app in JavaScript and the structure of documents in HTML, it basically gives you the best of both worlds.
+With Famo.us you now longer have to perform DOM acrobatics to make your page dance, bounce or boing.

+The presentational HTML controlled by Famo.us via JavaScript is basically just a list of HTML documents positioned on the screen using CSS 3D Matrices, instead of a rats nest of semantically meaningless DIVs.

-Famo.us promises a rich 60 FPS experience, and to do so, we needed to circumvent these inefficiencies.
-When we decided to abstract away the DOM, we needed a way to maintain the expectations every web developer has of the DOM, but in a way that doesn't compromise on performance.
-The Render Tree is our solution to relative positioning and semantic structure.
-In other documentation we'll go into events and animation.
+By circumventing all the inefficiencies of manually manipulating presentational DOM, Famo.us can guarantee a rich 60 FPS experience.
+When we decided to abstract away the DOM, we needed a way to maintain the expectations every web developer has of the DOM, but in a way that doesn't compromise performance.
+The Render Tree is our solution to achieving relative positioning, keeping semantic structure in JavaScript where it belongs and preserving semantic HTML where it belongs.
+This guide focuses on everything Famo.us does with respect to layout and rendering.
+In other guides we'll explore events and animation.

 #Overview